HoGentTIN/linux-training-hogent/modules/installing_centos7/030_installing_centos7_theory.md

 ![](assets/e_install_time.png)

 Choose a mirror that is close to you.
-If you can\'t find a local mirror, then you can copy the one from this screenshot (it is a general `CentOS` mirror).
+If you can't find a local mirror, then you can copy the one from this screenshot (it is a general `CentOS` mirror).